 Brown Eyed Girls were pioneers of the ‘Girl Crush’ concept, modelling themselves as sexy, bad girls when many girl groups at the time were doing cute concepts.
 ‘Abracadabra,’ with its electronic beat and sensual choreography, is the catalyst for the debut of so many girl groups with mature concepts in the modern day.

 NCT and its subunit NCT 127 are known for their ‘neo’ music, a unique genre they coined for their noisy, hip-hop and R&B-inspired sound.
-This is what makes K-pop so unique, taking references from other genres and making it their own.
-NCT have always been praised for their ability to be unique, and ‘2 Baddies’ is a great example of that.
+The props have to go to producer Dem Jointz though, whose recognisable "INCOMING!" producer tag defines the noise subgenre of K-pop.

 Register your interest in NCT DREAM VIP ticketsNo.
 6: ‘OMG’ – NewJeans